AbdianRizky/AbdianRizky/README.md

 # 👋Hi there! you're now on Abdian Rizky's profile

-He's currently work👨‍💻 as Back-End Developer at DreamHouseLab and student👨‍🎓 of Multimedia Majority at SMK Negeri 1 Cibinong. <br> Now let's see👀 what he has
+He's currently working👨‍💻 as a Back-End Developer at DreamHouseLab and student👨‍🎓 of Multimedia Majority at SMK Negeri 1 Cibinong. <br> Now let's see👀 what he has

 ### 1. 🧑Personality